elgarteo/legco/README.md

 # legco
-A R package to fetch data from the Hong Kong Legislative Council API.
+An R package to fetch data from the Hong Kong Legislative Council API.
+Still under development.